The Grind Line: Predicting the Next Red Wings Captain

-In the past two summers, the Detroit Red Wings have suffered significant losses as a team and franchise.
+In the past two summers, the losses for the Detroit Red Wings as a team and franchise have been significant on and off the ice.

-First, in April of 2016, Pavel Datsyuk left one year before his contract expired to play for SKA St. Petersburg in the KHL, effectively retiring from the NHL.
+First, in April of 2016, it was Pavel Datsyuk leaving one year before his contract expired to go to Russia to play for SKA St. Petersburg, effectively retiring from the NHL.
 Two months later, Gordie Howe passed away at the age of 88, leaving behind a legacy that speaks for itself.

-In two years, team captain Henrik Zetterberg will likely retire, leaving a void in the Red Wings’ leadership that will be hard to fill.
+In two years, team captain Henrik Zetterberg will be the latest loss, as he will likely retire after 2018-19.
+His retirement opens a void in Red Wings leadership that rarely has to be passed on.
 Since 1982, there have been just four different Detroit captains.
-Danny Gare wore the “C” for four seasons, Steve Yzerman for 19 seasons, Nicklas Lidstrom for six and Zetterberg for what will be seven campaigns.
+Danny Gare wore the “C” for four seasons, Steve Yzerman for 19 seasons, Nicklas Lidstrom for six, and Zetterberg for what will be seven campaigns.

-By the time “Z" hangs up his skates, there will be plenty of candidates to take on the “C." In this week’s edition of The Grind Line, The Hockey Writers’ Red Wings coverage team picks their next captain.
+By the time “Z" hangs the skates up, there will be plenty of candidates on the current roster that could take on the “C." In this week’s edition of The Grind Line, The Hockey Writers’ Red Wings coverage team picks their next captain of the team taking experience, future performance, and other factors into consideration.

 Griffin Schroeder